Normally, we don't think of pests as being cute. But squirrels manage to be both destructive animals and quite adorable at the same time.

 Here are some signs that you have squirrels in your house:

 - Hearing scratching, scuttling, or rustling noises from your loft or inside the walls of your house, especially in the early morning.
+(Squirrels are active by day, so daytime noise helps tell them apart from rats, which move mostly at night.)

 - Finding droppings in your loft or attic.
 Squirrel droppings are smooth, cylindrical, with a slight curve, and are around 5 to 8 mm in length.
 They closely resemble rat droppings, but squirrel droppings are more rounded at the ends.